The Three Jewels of Buddhism

 The Role of God in Buddhism

 The Buddha discouraged intellectual curiosity over the creation of the universe and the Creator.
-He taught the important thing was spiritual practise and overcoming the roots of human ignorance.
+He taught the important thing was spiritual practice and overcoming the roots of human ignorance.
 Until a seeker achieved liberation and freedom from bondage, concepts such as God and Creation were meaningless to seekers.

 In one sense Buddhists do not believe in God – at least not in the Christian concept of God.
 However, it would be wrong to say Buddhist is an ‘atheist religion’.
-There is a belief in a consciousness / spirit beyond the material plane.
+There is a belief in a consciousness/spirit beyond the material plane.

 Buddha taught the goal of nirvana – a consciousness of infinite peace, light and bliss.
 One could say what is God if not this consciousness?